forrestxu123/Android-Framework-System-Design/README.md

 - Permission Framework: Apps request specific permissions to access certain device resources.
 Users can grant or deny these permissions, providing control over app capabilities and enhancing user privacy.
 - TrustZone Root of Trust: TrustZone technology establishes a secure execution environment separate from the normal operating system.
 It enhances the security of critical functions and protects sensitive operations.
 - File-Based Encryption (FBE): Devices using FBE offer two kinds of storage locations to apps:
-  -- Device Encrypted (DE) storage is available once the device boots, before the user unlocks thedevice.
+  Device Encrypted (DE) storage is available once the device boots, before the user unlocks thedevice.
 This storage is protected by a hardware secret and software running in the TEE that checks that Verified Boot is successful before decrypting data.
-  -- Credential Encrypted (CE) storage is available only after the user has unlocked the device.
+  Credential Encrypted (CE) storage is available only after the user has unlocked the device.
 In addition to the protections on DE storage, CE storage keys can only be derived after unlocking the device, with protection against brute force attacks in hardware
 Google Private Computer Core also provide following mechanism:
 - App Sandbox:  Apps operate within sandboxed environments, isolating them from apps outside of sanbox to protect user privacy when the app invloves mutiple party computation sucha as Federal AI or mutiple party computuaion
-See more information for more information about Android Security Model.
+See more information below about Android Security Model analysis.
 <img src="securitymodel.png" alt="Android Security Model"/>